Xyfir/Documentation/xyfir-annotations/help.md

 # Annotation Sets

-An annotation set is a central container for set items, change proposals, and discussions for a single book.
+An annotation set is a central container for set items, change proposals, and discussions.
 An annotation set typically has a 'goal' specified in its description that is set by its creator and moderators.
 This goal should dictate what type of annotations the set contains and should drive the annotation set's evolution in the future into a specific direction.
 Because a set can serve so many different purposes, it is important that a goal is set early and is explained clearly in the set's description so that potential contributors can know how to help.
 Ideas for annotation set goals are: explanations of things referenced in the book (people, places, etc); criticism; translations from one language to another; background information and insights; etc.

+**Note** While Annotation Sets are mainly used for books, technically they can annotate any type of media.
+For simplicity, these docs will mainly assume that an annotation set is used to annotate one or more books.

 ## Moderators